 Doctors use two main methods to determine what type of concussion therapy will be prescribed: symptom-based or function-based approaches.

 The 50± concussion symptoms used to be divided into 3 types: physical symptoms, cognitive symptoms, and emotional symptoms.
-More recently, these symptoms have been further categorized into 7 categories.
-These categories are called the concussion phenotypes.
+More recently, these symptoms have been further categorized into categories.
+These categories are called concussion subtypes (or phenotypes).
 We will expand upon these phenotypes in other articles.

 By assessing your symptoms and assigning them to their proper phenotype, a doctor can choose to manage your concussion symptoms with medications or refer you to a concussion clinic for a specific type of symptom-based concussion therapy.